Updated, February 21, 2021: Add a list of daily and monthly devotions.

 There is no growth in the spiritual life without prayer.
 The highest form of prayer is, of course, the Mass, but the Church also offers many other ways of praying.
-Listed below are just a few of them.
-Other devotions will be added over time.
+Listed below are just a few of them, more will be added over time.

 Sign of the Cross: The sign that, as a result of our baptism, the Trinity dwells within us, and reminds us of our baptismal promises.
 Usually prayed at the opening and closing of all Catholic prayers and blessings.